CodeMarie/ISDB-Major-Project/README.md

     npm install --save jsonwebtoken
 As the views engine was changed from jade to ejs
     npm install --save ejs

-16.01.22
-Continuation of planning of model and routes e.g. for register and login routes.
-## Presentation ##
-A further presentation associated with this project can be found [here]( https://docs.google.com/presentation/d/1S2HrUkbbLnUysO_GNOqxuWb9Emv4MKiV/edit?usp=sharing&ouid=102768298084610579842&rtpof=true&sd=true)
+As swagger has been used for documentation install the dependency listed below npm install --save swagger-ui-express
+Please note at time of deploying the project Swagger implementation is not awaiting a fix for some errors such as the history and saving [here] ( https://community.smartbear.com/t5/Swagger-Inspector-Questions/Swagger-Inspector-is-not-creating-history/m-p/228213)
+Deployment has been through Heroku, please create an account to be able to also deploy and open application.
 ## Development Diary ##

-Organisation of routes folder
-15.01.22 - Design of workflow and modules required in Trello backlog with a Jira sprint Installed .env with npm install dotenv and imported into app.js
+15.01.22 - Organisation of routes folder.
+Design of workflow and modules required in Trello backlog with a Jira sprint Installed .env with npm install dotenv and imported into app.js

-I studied the protection of API keys combined with the use of Heroku.
-There is a conflict as there is a need to place the api-keys into the .env file for uploading to github however, in order to use the key in heroku need to be accessible.
+To ensure the protection of API keys for both git combined with the use of Heroku, there are two requirements.
+This is because there is a conflict as there is a need to place the api-keys into the .env file for uploading to github however, in order to use the key in heroku need to be accessible.

-I installed heroku cli and added another remote with download for mac brew tap heroku && brew install heroku.
+Installed heroku CLI and added another remote with download for mac brew tap heroku && brew install heroku.
 The remote was added with heroku git:remote -a first-deployment-su and checked with git remote -v.

 Once API keys are inserted the command heroku config:set API_Key can be used and then changes deployed to github with API in .env with git push -u origin main and git push heroku main.

 CSV files of albums, artists, genres, media_type and tracks imported into mongoDb.
-Checks with mongoDB Atlas
+Checks your documents through mongodb extension for VS code or mongoDB Atlas.

-To monetise the App the token should be imported as a variable which is generated once the user has successfully logged in.
+To monetise this App the token is generated once the user has successfully registered and then logged in using the appropriate routes.
+This jwt token can then be applied within the headers for this project to allow access to songs information.

 16.01.22
 Completion of schemas and models for required elements and import into relevant file.
 Creation of endpoints and testing in Postman and browser.